pradeesi/HybridCloudApp/HybridCloudApp/Documentation/RaPi_with_Sensor.md

 **7.6** After the reboot process gets completed, login back to the Raspberry Pi and check if the sensor container is running using the command '**sudo docker ps**'.

+**Note:** If the docker container is not getting triggered on system startup, add 2 second delay by adding '**sleep 2**' before the docker command added in the 'rc.local' file (in Step# 7.2).